Saturday Night Slam Masters: Gameplay

 The original Slam Masters plays like a traditional wrestling game, only the game used a view similar to that commonly used in the fighting game genre.
 The game uses a three button configuration (grab, attack, and jump).

 Each character has two special attacks: a non-grappling technique and a finisher.
 When an opponent's life meter is depleted, he must either be pinned for a three-count or forced to submit.
 Defeating all of the other wrestlers results in winning the championship belt, which must then be defended against the entire roster.

-There are two game modes: Single Match, where the player fights in a series one-on-one matches against the CPU; and Team Battle Royale, where the player and another partner (controlled by another player or by the CPU) competes in a series of two-on-two matches.
+There are two game modes: Single Match, where the player fights in a series one-on-one matches against the CPU; and Team Battle Royal (sic), where the player and another partner (controlled by another player or by the CPU) competes in a series of two-on-two matches.
 The game can be played by up to four players.

 Characters

 The game features a playable roster of ten wrestlers.
 Only eight of the wrestlers are selectable in the Single Match mode.
-The remaining two: Jumbo and Scorpion, are non-playable boss characters in Single Match and selectable only in Team Battle Royale.
+The remaining two, Jumbo and Scorpion, are non-playable boss characters in Single Match and selectable only in Team Battle Royal.
 In the English localization, Capcom changed the names of all the characters and modified much of the backstory.
 The English names are used in this article, followed by the original Japanese names (when they differ) in parentheses.

 Character selection in Saturday Night Slam Masters.
 From left to right in the character selection row: Jumbo Flapjack, Biff Slamkovich, Gunloc, The Great Oni, Titanic Tim, El Stingray, Mike "Macho" Haggar, Alexander the Grater, King Rasta Mon and The Scorpion.